 - The traveller has at one point broken a law regarding possession, distribution, or usage of drugs

 - The traveller has not adhered to the requirements for the ESTA or US visa once before already

 *A fine for a traffic violation does not count, except if it resulted in serious damage or injury.

 Requirements with regards to the statement of agreement

-Travelers that journey to the United States on an ESTA need to declare through the ESTA form that they:
+Travellers that journey to the USA on an ESTA need to declare through the ESTA form that they: